mimblewimble/grin-rfcs/grinrfc-0001.md

 1. Does this RFC strike a favorable balance between formality and agility?
 2. Does this RFC successfully address the aforementioned issues with the current informal process?
 3. Should we retain rejected RFCs in the archive?
+(YP: I think yes, so it's apparent to new submitters if their idea has already been considered and rejected)
 4. Should RFC issues be opened in their respective repos (wallet RFC in wallet repo etc.) or should they all be opened in grin-pm repo?
+(YP: I think 1 repository dedicated to Grin RFCs is fine)

 # Future possibilities
 [future-possibilities]: #future-possibilities